rainbowchook/face-app-api/README.md

 A shell script or .sql scripts can be run if the directory that contains the scripts were mounted as a volume to bind to <code>docker-entrypoint-initdb.d</code> directory on the postgres container.

-Alternatively, just run the shell script setupDB.sh on opening an interactive shell session for the postgres docker container with the -it flags within the <code>docker run</code> command.
+Alternatively, just run the shell script setupDB.sh containining the SQL queries upon opening an interactive shell session for the postgres docker container with the -it flags within the <code>docker run</code> command.

 ```sql
 CREATE DATABASE $DB_NAME;